 Anyone, of any age, can develop this infection.
 On darker skin, the rash may be brown or gray.
 On lighter skin, it may be red.

-A person with a weakened immune system is more likely to experience symptoms of the infection.
+A person with a weakened immune system is

 Beyond the rash, ringworm can occur with itchiness, cracked skin, and hair loss.
 Other symptoms depend on the location of the infection, which may be:

 Commonly known as athlete’s foot, ringworm on the feet causes the skin between the toes to become itchy and scaly, and it may also soften, blister, and bleed.

 The infection may spread to the heels and soles, and touching the feet can cause the ringworm to spread to the hands.

 On the hands, the rash may resemble very dry skin that cracks.
 These skin changes may form in ring-shaped patches.

 Ringworm on the groin is also known as jock itch.
 It may first appear where the leg meets the body, then spread to the inner thigh.

 The infected area is often itchy and sore, with scaling, flaking skin.

 Ringworm can affect the fingernails, toenails, or both, and an infection in these areas causes no visible rash.